dersimn/HelloARM-GitHub-Workflow/README.md

+> [!NOTE]
+> See my updated examples on how to use GitHub Actions to build and push to Docker Hub.
+Just search for my repositories beginning with [GitHub-Actions-to-Docker-Hub-\*](https://github.com/dersimn?tab=repositories&q=GitHub-Actions-to-Docker-Hub&type=&language=&sort=).

 # Automated build of multi-arch Docker Images

 See older workflows in [HelloARM](https://github.com/dersimn/HelloARM) repository, however the following is 'state of the art' as of 2022: